Financial Stewardship Institute

 The cohort is comprised of individuals from departments across the university with varying levels of experience in higher education, business practices and budget planning.
 All faculty and staff are eligible.
 The program is a five month commitment, and to optimize the learning experience, enrollment is limited to 25 participants.

-• Session 1: University of Oregon Financial Overview; Essentials of University Budget Planning – Tuesday, October 3, 2023
+• Session 1: University of Oregon Financial Overview; University Accounting – Tuesday, October 8, 2024

-• Session 2: University Accounting; Payables, Receivables and Collections – Tuesday, October 17, 2023
+• Session 2: Essentials of University Budget Planning; Payables, Receivables and Collections – Tuesday, October 22, 2024

-• Session 4: Fundamentals of Sponsored Projects Administration; Small Group Project Assignments – Tuesday, November 14, 2023
+• Session 4: Fundamentals of Sponsored Projects Administration; Export Control Management; Small Group Project Assignments – Tuesday, November 19, 2024

 FSI Small Group Project Teams will present their recommendations to the FSI Design Team and project sponsors.